KU-5H/WaterlooCCC-Solutions/README.md

   - There's only a handful of years and solutions currently (I'm not the best at coding LOL)
   - All solutions are currently junior level (senior will be added once I learn it)
   - If the name of the file has a T then it means its not completed yet (or at least the code dosen't get full marks in the submission)
+  - You may notice that there are packages for each of the files.
+Simply ignore those as they only exist since I'm writing the solution in folders.